antonioheinemann/MDEF/docs/term2/04-challenges.md

 By collecting heart rate data from ECG sensors, calculating HRV of a user, and visualizing this information in an engaging format, we could allow users to understand their bodily states and redirect them towards states of higher benefit.

-See the full repo for this project here < src ="https://github.com/dhritidhoka/Microchallenge1" />.
+See the full repo for this project here https://github.com/dhritidhoka/Microchallenge1

 <div style="position: relative; width: 100%; height: 0; padding-top: 56.2500%;